Multi-Instance App And Web Launcher

 • No background services or telemetry

-• No Electron or bundled Chrome engine
+• Native WebKit web shortcuts without Electron or bundled Chrome

 • No system or app file modifications